 We had six teams lining out at the championships: a camogie team; junior and senior women’s football teams; a hurling team; and junior and senior men’s football teams.
 65 players, along with with coaches and loyal supporters, made the trip from the capital south to the Garden City.

 It was certainly a tournament to remember as our hurlers and men’s senior footballers claimed a historic double.
 The hurlers defeated perennial rivals Canterbury in their final while the footballers won their title by overcoming a strong Celtic/Marist (Auckland) amalgamation.
+John ‘Bobs’ Daly (hurling) and Shane Bourke (football) duly picked up player of the final awards.
 That’s four titles in a row for the hurlers and a first New Zealand Championship title for the senior footballers — an incredible achievement.

 What’s even more impressive is that we had players from 49 clubs in Ireland as well as other clubs from exotic locations such as Toulouse, Vancouver and Sydney lining out in the green and yellow.
-24 counties were represented across our six teams.
-In the week leading up to the tournament, we engaged with many of our players’ formers clubs on social media and there was a most enthusiastic response from the clubs in hearing about their past players continuing Gaelic games in the antipodes.
+In total, 24 counties were represented across our six teams.
+In the week leading up to the tournament, we engaged with many of our players’ former clubs on social media and there was a most enthusiastic response from the clubs in hearing about their past players continuing Gaelic games in the Antipodes.

 You can view photos from the competition on Christchurch McKenna’s Facebook page, photographer David Igoe’s Facebook page and our Facebook page.
 You can also read a recap of each of our teams’ New Zealand Championships below.